 Demonstrate the proposed tools and solutions in at least three cities, each from a different Member State or Associated Country, including with a view to showcase potential for large scale cross-border re-use of construction materials and products.
 The cities must participate as beneficiaries.
 At least one of the three cities must be one of the 112 cities participating in the EU Mission on Climate-Neutral and Smart Cities.

-Under the guidance of the relevant Executive Agency and with input of the European Commission, the selected projects will engage in clustering activities with other relevant projects supported under the Cities Mission to promote synergies and complementarities.

-This topic implements the co-programmed European Partnership on ‘People-centric sustainable built environment’ (Built4People).
-As such, projects resulting from this topic will be expected to contribute to the objectives of Built4People and its network of innovation clusters and report on results to Built4People in support of the monitoring of its KPIs.

-This topic also implements the New European Bauhaus (NEB).
-As such, projects resulting from this topic will be expected to interact with the NEB hub for results and impact, the NEB Community, and other relevant actions of the NEB initiative through sharing information, best practice, and results.
+Given its focus on circularity, this topic contributes to the implementation of the Cities Mission, the New European Bauhaus (NEB), the European Partnership on 'People-centric Sustainable Built Environment' (B4P), and the EU Circular Cities and Regions Initiative (CCRI).

+Projects are encouraged to engage in clustering activities with other relevant Horizon Europe projects that share a common theme and address similar issues, and/or are connected to the aforementioned initiatives.
+This approach aims to promote synergies and complementarities.
+To this end, proposals should include a dedicated task, allocate appropriate resources, and develop a plan for collaboration with relevant projects, partners, and initiatives.
+Moreover, proposals are expected to ensure that their dissemination and exploitation strategies feature dedicated (and possibly joint) actions for promoting their results and lessons learned on relevant platforms, such as the Cities Mission Platform, the NEB hub for results and impact, B4P and CCRI websites, and through related channels.
+Such activities will facilitate knowledge exchange, encourage the replication and uptake of solutions, and maximise impact.

 This action supports the follow-up to the July 2023 Communication on EU Missions assessment.

-HORIZON-MISS-2026-08-CLIMA-SOIL: Joint demonstration of solutions to build soil resilience to extreme weather events and support food security
+HORIZON-MISS-2026-06-CLIMA-SOIL: Joint demonstration of solutions to build soil resilience to extreme weather events and support food security